nilsmango/project7III/content/tap/manual/_index.md

 - **Default MIDI Layout** sets which note layout Tap should use when you arrive in the MIDI pads of a MIDI track.
 You can choose the compact pad layouts, the larger pad layout, or the keyboard layout.
 On iPad the default "pad" choice is the 8 Pads layout; on iPhone it is the 4ths layout.
 - **Track Controls Expression** chooses whether the expression encoder in Track Controls sends **Slide (CC74)** or **Pressure**.
 Slide is the default.
 - **MPE Pads** makes all playable pad layouts expressive, including Drum Racks: touch height can set velocity, horizontal movement bends each note separately, and vertical movement sends Pressure or Slide.
 See [MPE Pads](#mpe-pads) for setup and playing details.
+- **Show Scene Names** displays Live's scene names on the Scene Launch buttons in Clips and Mixer Views instead of the play symbols.
+The buttons still launch scenes when tapped.
 - **Companion Presets** lets you import and export Companion presets, create folders, move presets between folders, reorder presets, and remove presets or folders.

 ### 3.2 Main Views